 If the program differentiates between replace on burnout and early replacement and pays different incentives, the free ridership protocol applicable to the type of replacement should be followed.
-Figure 4-4 illustrates the scoring algorithm for replace on burnout measures, while Figure 4-5 illustrates the scoring for early replacement.
-Should the program not differentiate between replacement types, the replace on burnout protocol should be followed.
+Figure 4-4 illustrates the scoring algorithm for Replace On Burnout measures, while Figure 4-5 illustrates the scoring for Early Replacement.
+Should the program not differentiate between replacement types, the Replace On Burnout protocol should be followed.

 Figure 4-4.
-Residential Rebates Program Free Ridership (Replace on Burnout)
+Residential Prescriptive Rebates Free Ridership (Replace on Burnout)